-We thank two anonymous referees and the associate editor for their constructive comments.
-The work of Ioannis Kosmidis was supported by The Alan Turing Institute under the EPSRC grant EP/N510129/1.
-Part of this work was completed during a visit by Ruggero Bellio, Alessandra Salvan, and Nicola Sartori to The Alan Turing Institute.
-The work of Alessandra Salvan and Nicola Sartori was supported by the University of Padova under grants BIRD185955 and BIRD203991.
+We thank two anonymous Referees and the Associate Editor for their constructive comments which enabled us to significantly improve our work.
+Ioannis Kosmidis has been supported by The Alan Turing Institute under the EPSRC grant EP/N510129/1.
+Part of this work was completed during a visit of Ruggero Bellio, Alessandra Salvan and Nicola Sartori to The Alan Turing Institute.
+Alessandra Salvan and Nicola Sartori have been supported by the University of Padova under grants BIRD185955 and BIRD203991.